ArmyAntSEC/GGGT/MMMT_eng_raw.md

 # Act description

 The larp is played as a sequence of shorter acts.
 Each act has a clear starting point, theme, and a clear signal when it ends.
-The acts are described in detail here:
+For each act, there is a section called "Game Master Instructions".
+These are for games that have a Game Master.
+For games without a game master, these instructions are repeated in the character descriptions for the respective character who is responsible for starting/ending a given act.

+## Starting the game
+To start the game, everyone should think up what their first action is going to be and then standing in an action pose as if they were just about to start that action.
+One player, or the game master, says "The game begins" and everyone performs that very first action they had planned.

 ## Act 1: Relationship building